reemrizzk/PHPSmartText-A-PHP-library-for-text-classification-and-generation/README.md

 # PHPSmartText-A-PHP-library-for-text-classification-and-generatio
 PHP Smart Text is a simple and lightweight machine learning and teachable model library in PHP, and uses MySQL database.
 PHP Smart Text is free and open-source.

-PHP Smart Text can be used to classify or generate text, which can be used to make AI chatbots, detect spam, detect fake news, generate articles, poems, and more.
+PHP Smart Text can be used to classify or generate text, which can be used to make AI chatbots, detect spam, detect fake news, generate articles, poems, and more..
+Unleash your creativity!

 You can create as many models as you like, and teach every model with different text inputs.